-Based on shares outstanding as of April 11, 2022, our executive officers, directors, five percent stockholders and their affiliates beneficially owned approximately 38% of our voting stock.
+Based on shares outstanding as of November 3, 2022, our executive officers, directors, five percent stockholders and their affiliates beneficially owned approximately 27.55% of our voting stock.
 As a result, if these stockholders were to act together, they would be able to significantly influence all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these stockholders, acting together, may be able to influence elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.
 Some of these persons or entities may have interests different than yours.
 For example, because many of these stockholders purchased their shares at prices substantially below the current trading price of our stock and have held their shares for a longer period, they may be more interested in selling our Company to an acquirer than other investors or they may want us to pursue strategies that deviate from the interests of other stockholders.
+Additionally, from time to time, any of our non-affiliated shareholders may accumulate or acquire significant positions in our common stock and may similarly be able to influence our business or matters submitted to our stockholders for approval.